opentofu/opentofu/docs/static-evaluation.md

 This will need to be investigated and roughly prototyped, but all solutions should fit a similar enough interface to not block development of dependent tasks.
 We should design the interface first, based on the requirements of the initial prototype.

+TODO iterative approach?

 ## Solutions

+TODO Link to issues in each solution

 ### Module Sources
 Module sources must be known at init time as they are downloaded and collated into .terraform/modules.
 This can be implemented by inspecting the source hcl.Expression using the static evaluator scoped to the current module.

-This is relatively straight forward once the core is implemented, but will require some more in-depth changes to support for_each/count later on.
+This is relatively straight forward once the core is implemented, but will require some more in-depth changes to potentially support for_each/count later on.

 Without module pre-expansion / support for for_each/count, the process would look like:
 * Create a SourceExpression field in config.ModuleCall and don't set the "config.ModuleCall.Source" field initially
 * Use the static context available during NewModule constructor to evaluate all of the config.ModuleCall source fields and check for bad references and other errors.

+TODO link to code / expand above explanation.
+TODO before/after examples

 ### Provider Iteration